start the journey home to wellness & wholeness

 (5) Avoid or limit factory farmed or grain-fed meat and factory farmed fish.
 The animals are fed GM grains and animal by-products, injected with GM growth hormones and antibiotics, and live in unhygienic conditions.
 Eat organic, grass-fed meat and plankton/fish-fed fish, which are high in healthy, anti-inflammatory omega3 and other vital nutrients because they feed on their natural diet.
 Grain-fed meat and fish, are high in omega6 fats, which increase inflammation and lead to disease.
 Grass-fed meat contains 2-6 times more omega-3 than grain-fed meat.
 Traditional, grain-fed, confined, and factory farmed meat is void of the nutrients that are found in organic grass-fed meat (like vitamins and minerals) and has an imbalance in its essential fatty acid structure.
 It's also common practice in commercial cattle farming to feed them chicken manure, chicken feathers, cardboard, newspapers, and even bubblegum still in the wrapper, to save money and fatten them.
 Therefore, meat should be organic, hormone and antibiotic free, grass-fed, and pastured or free-range.
 Fish should be wild and clean (not contaminated with high levels of mercury so avoid tuna and eat salmon which is safest).
 And keep in mind that much seafood in the Pacific Ocean is being contaminated with radiation from the ongoing Fukushima nuclear disaster so it's best to limit or avoid any seafood from the Pacific Ocean.

-(6) Avoid or limit grain-fed, non-organic dairy products like milk since it is very acidic and contains growth hormones, antibiotics, and other harmful substances.
+(6) Avoid or limit grain-fed, non-organic, conventional dairy products like milk since it is very acidic and contains growth hormones, antibiotics, and other harmful substances.
+Toxic aspartame and other sweeteners may also be added to dairy products and without labeling.
 Organic grass-fed cow's milk eliminates some of the main concerns of consuming milk, especially antibiotics, hormones and other chemicals.
 It's also higher in omega3.
-However, it's commonly pasteurized, which removes all beneficial bacteria and enzymes, and makes it difficult for the human digestive tract to properly break down and absorb it.
-Organic, raw, grass-fed dairy products (like butter, ghee, yoghurt, raw milk, cream, cheese, etc) are fine.
-Like grains and legumes, milk is relatively new to the human diet so most people are lactose intolerant and allergic to it (casein and whey).
-Casein is a protein in milk that is toxic and addictive (very high in cheese).
-The human body was not genetically equipped to digest milk from animals, which is why many people have problems with dairy.
-Also, like grains, dairy products (especially cheese) contain addictive opiates that lead to cravings.
-Toxic aspartame will also soon be added to dairy products and without labeling.
-Instead, use nut or seed milk (like almond milk or hemp milk), or use coconut milk/coconut butter.
-Raw goat milk is a healthier substitute (closer to mother's milk with more nutrients, easier to digest, and is alkaline).
+However, it's commonly pasteurized or homogenized, which removes all beneficial bacteria and enzymes, and makes it difficult for the human digestive tract to properly break down and absorb it.
+This can cause people to become lactose intolerant and allergic to it (casein protein and whey).
+Raw organic, grass-fed milk and dairy products (like butter, ghee, yoghurt, raw milk, cream, cheese, etc), however, offer many health benefits..
+Raw goat milk is a healthy substitute (closer to mother's milk with more nutrients, easier to digest, and is alkaline).
 Also, avoid soy milk and soy products since it is mostly GM, is estrogen-like so disrupts thyroid function, contains toxic anti-nutrients, and interferes with digestive enzymes.